Wood duck: Behavior

+Breeding

 Their breeding habitat is wooded swamps, shallow lakes, marshes, ponds and creeks in the eastern United States, the west coast of the United States, some adjacent parts of southern Canada, and the west coast of Mexico.
+They get their name from being one of the only species of ducks who perch and nest in trees.
+In recent decades, the breeding range has expanded towards the Great Plains.
+Currently most breeding occurs in the Mississippi alluvial valley.
 They usually nest in cavities in trees close to water, although they will take advantage of nesting boxes in wetland locations.
 Other species may compete with them for nesting cavities, such as birds of prey, as well as mammals such as grey squirrels, and these animals may also occupy nest boxes meant for wood ducks.
 Wood ducks may end up nesting up to a mile away from their water source as a result.
-Females line their nests with feathers and other soft materials, and the elevation provides some protection from predators.
-Unlike most other ducks, the wood duck has sharp claws for perching in trees and can, in southern regions, produce two broods in a single seasonthe only North American duck that can do so.
+Females line their nests with feathers and other soft materials, and the elevation provides some protection from predators such as raccoons, owls, and hawks.
+Unlike most other ducks, the wood duck has sharp claws for perching in trees and can, in southern regions, produce two broods in a single season—the only North American duck that can do so.

-Females typically lay seven to fifteen eggs which incubate for an average of thirty days.
-However, if nesting boxes are placed too close together, females may lay eggs in the nests of their neighbours, which may lead to nests with as many as thirty eggs and unsuccessful incubationa behaviour known as "nest dumping".
+Wood ducks typically lay their first eggs from February to April.
+Females typically lay seven to fifteen eggs which are incubated for an average of thirty days.
+However, if nesting boxes are placed too close together, females may lay eggs in the nests of their neighbours, which may lead to nests with thirty eggs or more and unsuccessful incubation—a behaviour known as "nest dumping".